towersvault/shinpokered/README.md

 - Enemy trainer level scaling biases the levels upwards for determining if a pokemon should be evolved
 - Added Vanilla Options Reset
 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
+- Strength hotkey requires facing a boulder to activate

 #Bugfixes